Skip to content Skip to sidebar Skip to footer

 How Do You Make Homemade Dry Dog Shampoo?

-The best part is that you can customize the formula to match your dog’s skin and coat needs.
+The best part is that you can customise the formula to match your dog’s skin and coat needs.
 Below is a basic recipe that works well for most dogs.

 Ingredients and Their Purpose